 As Karna lay dying in the mud, Krishna decided to test his famed generosity.
-Disguising himself as a brahmin, he knelt beside Karna and said, "Before you die, please give me a gift, I beg you."
+Disguising himself as an old brahmin, Krishna knelt beside Karna and said, "Before you die, please give me a gift, I beg you."

-Karna didn't know what he could give the brahmin, but then he remembered: his two gold teeth!
-He pulled them out and offered them to the brahmin.
+Karna didn't know what he could give, but then he remembered: his two gold teeth.
+He pulled out the teeth and offered them to the brahmin.

 "You are indeed the most generous man of this age," the brahmin said, and then Krishna manifested his divine form.